-"Sinner Man"

-"The Day is Past and Gone"

-"You May Run On"
+"Sinner Man" "The Day is Past and Gone" "You May Run On" "Rock-a-My-Soul"

-"Rocka My Soul in the Bosom of Abraham"

 Excerpt: Autobiography of Alvin Ailey, "The Inspiration for Revelations"

 Revelations began with the music.
 As early as I can remember I was enthralled by the music played and sung in the small black churches in every small Texas town my mother and I lived in.
 No matter where we were during those nomadic years, Sunday was always a churchgoing day.
 There we would absorb some of the most glorious singing to be heard anywhere in the world.